Atika bint Zayd: The broken vow

 When Ali also recited this poem to them, Umar told Atika to return the land.
 He settled an equivalent sum of money on her, which she distributed in alms to expiate the breaking of her vow to Abd Allah.

 Married life

 From her marriage to Umar, Atika gave birth to a son named Iyad.

-One story of their married life tells how the Governor of Basra gave Atika a carpet.
-When Umar saw it, he picked it up and "hit her on the head with it until her head shook".
-Then he summoned the Governor and asked him, "What made you give something to my wives?"
-He hit his head with it, saying, "Take it!
-We have no need of it!"

-Atika used to ask Umar's permission to attend public prayers at the mosque.
+Atika asked Umar's permission to attend public prayers at the mosque.
 Umar preferred his wives to remain at home and expressed his displeasure with silence.
 Atika told him that she was not going to stop asking permission, and that she would go to the mosque unless he specifically forbade her.
 He remained silent, presumably because he could not forbid something that Muhammad had permitted, and so Atika continued to attend.

 Death of Umar

-She was present at the Mosque when Umar was assassinated there in November 644.
+Atika was present at the mosque when Umar was assassinated there in November 644.
 She composed elegies for him.